melezhik/posts/README.md

 # Posts

-Selected tech posts writtne by me, @melezhik
+Selected list of tech posts and docs written by me, @melezhik

 # My public blogs